csound/manual/docs/opcodes/opcode.md

 The _opcode_ and _endop_ statements allow defining a new opcode that can be used the same way as any of the built-in Csound opcodes, using the Csound language itself.
 There are two declaration forms for UDOs: classic and modern.
-Beside the different syntaxes, these forms may also imply different call semantics (see below).
+Besides the different syntaxes, these forms may also imply different call semantics (see below).

-A user-defined opcode definition or a its protype declaration must precede the instrument (or other opcode) from which it is used.
+A user-defined opcode definition or its protype declaration must precede the instrument (or other opcode) from which it is used.
 It is also possible to call the opcode from itself.
 Such recursive calls are limited by default to a depth of 1000, but this can be adjusted by the `--recursion-depth=` option (see options).